 As with the knotweed, the herb eleuthero also gave Alex an instantaneous boost.
 He felt more energy and mental vitality, as well as began gaining back his eyesight.

 Other signs the herbs were working were not as welcome.
 Alex experienced a significant Herxheimer reaction, or die-off of the micro-organisms, which worsened some of his symptoms in the short term.

 Finding Lyme Co-Infections

-Through lab testing, Alex had also learned that he had other tickborne illnesses, Lyme co-infections called Bartonella and Babesia.
+Through lab testing, Alex had also learned that he had other tickborne illnesses, Lyme disease co-infections called Bartonella and Babesia.
 Again, he turned to Buhner’s books on healing co-infections and followed the recommended course.

 Late in his treatment, he added therapeutic-grade monolaurin, a chemical made from lauric acid, which is found in coconut milk.

 “I had the biggest Herx I’d experienced in the entirety of my treatment.
 But when this subsided I felt, and still feel, great,” he says.